nishamghimire5/airflow-file-compression/README.md

 3. The DAG will detect it within a minute and process it

 ## How the System Works

-### Local File Processing:

-1. The `file_sensor_dag` runs every 30 seconds to check for new files in the shared folder
-2. When new files are detected, it triggers the main processing DAG (`file_workflow_dag`)
-3. The processing DAG compresses files and sends notifications

 ### MinIO Processing: